PortySec/BeSafe/README.md

-Just Run the Startup script and Enjoy - BeSafe ^^ navigaet to project root directory run the startup.sh run ./bin/porty.exe or ./bin/porty
+Just Run the Startup script and Enjoy - BeSafe ^^ navigate to the project root directory, and execute the startup.sh run ./bin/porty.exe or ./bin/porty

 ### Go Commands